pelekageorgia/UDPReg/README.md

 }
 ```

-If you have any questions, please contact me without hesitation (gfmeiwhu AT outlook.com orliu juan AT bit.edu.au).
+If you have any questions, please contact me without hesitation (gfmeiwhu@outlook.com orliu juan@bit.edu.au).